johnbintz/screenomat/README.md

 Then run:

-    screenie backend
+    screenomat backend

 or even:

-    screenie frontend
+    screenomat frontend

 ## Defaults?

-Like magic `screenie` bits anywhere? `~/.screenie` is what you want!
+Like magic `screenomat` bits anywhere? `~/.screenomat` is what you want!
 Same syntax!

 ## Ruby?
 DRY?

-Just like `Gemfile`, `*.gemspec`, and other modern Ruby things, `.screenie` is Ruby code.
+Just like `Gemfile`, `*.gemspec`, and other modern Ruby things, `.screenomat` is Ruby code.
 Like DRYing things?
 You can do it!

 <pre>
-class Screenie::DSL::Session
+class Screenomat::DSL::Session
   def whoa(&block)
     screen :title => "first"
     instance_eval(&block)